Colorado offers a host of incentives for entrepreneurs and businesses of all sizes.

 b) a refund of local sales taxes on purchases of equipment, machinery, machine tools, or supplies used in the taxpayer's business in the enterprise zone.

-For example, if the Town's mill levy of a vacant lot is a $100, then when a building is built and equipment installed, the Town's mill levy might increase to a thousand dollars, the increase of the $900.00 is something the town could waive.
+For example, if the Town's mill levy of a vacant lot is a $100, and a business improves that property with/and/or equipment installed, the Town's mill levy might increase to a thousand dollars.
+The increase of $900 could be waived by the town.
 Usually, this is phased over time, for example, the first year, 100% of the tax increase is abated, the second year it is 80%, the third year it is 60%, etc.

-The Rural Jump-Start Zone program is a tax relief program for new businesses and new hires who locate into certain designated areas called Jump-Start zones.
-Designated counties in Region 9's service area include Archuleta, Dolores, Montezuma, and San Juan.
+The Rural Jump-Start Zone program is a tax relief program for new businesses and new hires who locate or start up in certain designated areas called Jump-Start zones.
+Designated counties in Region 9's service area include: Archuleta, Dolores, La Plata, Montezuma, and San Juan as well as several municipalities.
 This program is jointly administered by the Colorado Office of Economic Development and International Trade (OEDIT), the Colorado Economic Development Commission (EDC), and the Colorado Department of Revenue.
+Region 9 EDD is an approved sponsoring organization.

 The program offers the following benefits: